BananaAcid/FuncStackJs/README.md

     defaultQueueMode: FuncStack.ENUM_QUEUEMODE.ASYNC, // or .DEFER
     enforceDefaultQueueMode: false,
     manualConsume: false,                             // if you want to call _consume manually, to work the next block of functions (honouring async and defer) - e.g. for building an interator
     addMode: FuncStack.ENUM_ADDMODE.BOTTOM,           // add new fns to bottom or top / like a queue or stack
     debug:   false
 }
 ```

+### initalFns (and `.add()`):
+- a single function
+- an array of functions
+- an array of objects with functions: {addMode:bool, fn:function}

 ## `.get()` returns an object of type `FuncStack.FnInfoObject`:
 - fn -> the function / task